Shorter tours and longer detours: Uniform covers and a bit beyond: Introduction

 \begin{restatable}{theorem}{introEighteenNineteen} Let $G=(V,E)$ be a 3-edge-connected, cubic graph.
 The everywhere $\frac{18}{19}$ vector for $G$ dominates a convex combination of tours of $G$ and this convex combination can be found in polynomial time. \end{restatable}

 The same question can be posed replacing tours with 2-edge-connected spanning multigraphs: for an arbitrary positive integer $k$ and an arbitrary $k$-edge-connected $k$-regular graph $G$, can the everywhere $\alpha_k$ vector be decomposed into a convex combination of 2-edge-connected spanning multigraphs?
 For general $k$, the best-known factor for this question (as in the case for tours) is $\alpha_k=\frac{3}{k}$, which can be obtained via the polyhedral proof of Christofides' algorithm~\cite{wolsey1980heuristic}.
 For special cases, however, better factors are known.
 For $k=4$, Carr and Ravi showed that the everywhere $\frac{2}{3}$ vector can be decomposed into a convex combination of 2-edge-connected spanning multigraphs~\cite{Carr98}.
-Their proof is constructive but does not lead to a polynomial-time algorithm; there may be exponentially many subgraphs in the convex decomposition.
+Their proof is constructive but is not guaranteed to run in polynomial time.

-For a 3-edge-connected, cubic graph (i.e. the case $k=3$), Boyd and Legault showed that the everywhere $\frac{4}{5}$ vector can be written as a convex combination of 2-edge-connected spanning multigraphs~\cite{philip6/7}.
+For a 3-edge-connected, cubic graph (i.e., the case $k=3$), Boyd and Legault showed that the everywhere $\frac{4}{5}$ vector can be written as a convex combination of 2-edge-connected spanning multigraphs~\cite{philip6/7}.
 This factor was subsequently improved to $\frac{7}{9}$ by Legault~\cite{philip}.
 These convex combinations are a key ingredient for a related result on {\em half-triangle graphs}~\cite{philip6/7}.
 Both the factors $\frac{4}{5}$ and $\frac{7}{9}$ are obtained via constructive procedures that are not shown to run in polynomial time.
 In this paper, we show that for a 3-edge-connected, cubic graph, there is a polynomial-time algorithm to write the everywhere $\frac{15}{17}$ vector as a convex combination of 2-edge-connected spanning multigraphs.

 \begin{restatable}{theorem}{introFifteenSeventeen} Let $G=(V,E)$ be a 3-edge-connected, cubic graph.
 The everywhere $\frac{15}{17}$ vector for $G$ dominates a convex combination of 2-edge-connected spanning multigraphs of $G$ and this convex combination can be found in polynomial time. \end{restatable}